& Studio 401 - the art of Mary Lou Arnold

 Then, I tried watercolor - swoooooosh!
 I was in love!
 Watching all that luscious color move and mingle on the paper is truly magical!
 I painted every chance I had when I wasn't working at my "real" job.
 I entered shows - and got accepted.
 It's exhilarating, and even more so when someone connects enough with your work that they must have it.
 Your vision becomes a part of their life too.

-I paint now - it's what I do.
-And I have expanded my arsenal of tools to include not only pure transparent watercolor on paper, but also acrylic and mixed media on canvas and board.
+I have expanded my arsenal of tools to include not only pure transparent watercolor on paper, but also acrylic and mixed media on canvas and board.
 My mixed media paintings are so rich with texture that you want to touch them - and I encourage that!

-I am mostly self taught, but I have been fortunate to take workshops with noted artists Jeanne Carbonetti, Betsy Dillard Stroud, Cheng Khee Chee, Nicholas Simmons (RIP my friend), Bob Burridge, John Trees, Catherine Anderson, Robbie Laird and Ning Yeh.
+I am mostly self-taught, but I have been fortunate to take workshops with noted artists Jeanne Carbonetti, Betsy Dillard Stroud, Cheng Khee Chee, Nicholas Simmons (RIP my friend), Bob Burridge, John Trees, Catherine Anderson, Robbie Laird and Ning Yeh.
 I also have taken online workshops with Flora Bowley, Chris Cozen, Carol Nelson and a few other artists I admire.
 I believe that you can never stop learning, and I love to try different techniques and explore with color and texture.
 Sometimes, that "what if" experiment turns into something beautiful, and it's always a lesson learned.

 Update: We now have a third kitty we rescued in January.
 Cheddar (of course he's a ginger) was abandoned in our neighborhood, and we just couldn't leave him out in the snow!
 After a few tumultuous months, he's now a great fit - Turbo & Gypsy have accepted him, and all is well.
 That painting is being revised... <big Cheshire Cat grin>